-The look on Popper’s face when another person his footnote incorrectly.
+The look on Popper’s face when another person quotes his footnote incorrectly.

 “states that if a society is tolerant without limit, its ability to be tolerant is eventually seized or destroyed by the intolerant.
 Karl Popper described it as the seemingly paradoxical idea that in order to maintain a tolerant society, the society must be intolerant of intolerance.”

-The problem with people using this in justification of whatever it is they want to do to those they oppose are numerous.
+The problem with people using this paraphrase in justification of whatever they want to do to those they oppose are numerous.
 Let’s begin:

 1. The reference is made almost always out of context.
 He is not claiming an individual right but *societies* right.

-2. The Paradox does not apply to “calling out” but the use of force.
-Popper is arguing for societal reservation to use force (e.g. arrest & violence) against the ‘intolerant.’
+2. The Paradox does not apply to “calling out” but to the use of force.
+Popper is arguing for a societal reservation to use force (e.g. arrest & violence) against the ‘intolerant.’

-5. Popper himself is a scientific philosopher, and lived through authoritarianism.
+5. Popper himself is a scientific philosopher who lived through authoritarianism.
 But he is not the final word on the best means of countering tyranny anymore than Jordan Peterson is the final word on counter-terrorism measures because he’s a philosopher who lived through the Global War on Terror.
-All analogies have limits so don’t stretch this one too far and claim I’m comparing Peterson and Popper as equal, it’s a notional comparison of circumstances, not quality.
+All analogies have limits, so don’t stretch this one too far and claim I’m comparing Peterson and Popper as equal; it’s a notional comparison of circumstances, not quality.